 This worked great for roofers and coffee shops but proved to be a pain-in-the-but for many remote tourism businesses that had an office in a town and a lodge or meet spot in the mountains.
 Customers would mindlessly enter your business name into their smartphones and drive to the head office and miss their trip.
 And since everyone is supposed to be on Google Maps, they would invariably be mad at you.

 Now, if you are a remote tour operator, you can enter your business address, keep it hidden, and enter a different service location anywhere you actually operate, wherever that is, without requiring a radius around your actual address.
-Then include a link to directions in your info section.
+Then include a link to directions in your info section or on your website.

 Now that we’ve covered Maps let’s just quickly discuss something called the NAP, which is SEO-talk for Name-Address-Phone number.
 Make sure your NAP is consistent on your website, GMB and anywhere else you appear online.
 Google loves consistency, so make sure all those match.

 If you’re running an event, Posts are a great place to promote it.
-Another use could be selling last minute spots on a trip going out in a few days or advertising a sale you’re having.
-Start with a strong visual, keep titles to 58 characters and copy to 200-300 characters and make sure to have a strong call to action.
-By default, posts are removed after 7 days to keep things fresh, with the exception of events, which are removed after the event takes place.
-There are currently four types of posts: ‘events’, ‘what’s new’ ‘products’ and ‘offers’.
+Another use could be selling spots on a trip going out or advertising a sale you’re having.
+Start with a strong visual, and a great call-to-action.
+Note: posts can vary by business category and region.

 A word of caution here: some businesses use review management software, also known as ‘review-gating’ to siphon off bad reviews and boost 5-star ratings.
 Google announced this was no longer cool.
 So if you’ve been doing this, be careful, or all those great reviews you’ve accumulated could suddenly vanish.